SoftwareAG/c8y-docs/content/concepts/platform-sla.md

     * We operate the platform in compliance with SOC II and ISO 27001 standards, encompassing a wide range of security measures, including vulnerability management, security incident management, DDoS protection, intrusion detection, and encryption of data both in transit and at rest.
 * **Business continuity and resilience:**
     * {{< product-c8y-iot >}} adheres to ISO 22301 standards for business continuity management (BCM), ensuring resilience against zone outages with zone redundancy.
     * Regular backups are maintained with a 30-day retention period, a Recovery Time Objective (RTO) of 12 hours, and a Recovery Point Objective (RPO) of 24 hours.
+Backups are stored in the same region where the service is hosted.
     * {{< company-c8y >}} conducts regular drills to validate its disaster recovery procedures.
 * **API compatibility management:** The platform maintains compatibility of APIs as outlined in its[ Compatibility policy](/concepts/compatibility-policy/).
 Transport protocols are managed in accordance with this policy, ensuring consistent and reliable API interactions.
 * **Data ownership and portability:** As the data processor, {{< product-c8y-iot >}} ensures that Customer retains full ownership of their data.
 Customer can export their data at any time using the provided APIs, ensuring control and flexibility over their information.